m-rosinsky/Boids/README.md

 # Abstract / Summary
   Craig's paper details objects called "boids" that act as the birds or fish or whatever animal you are simulating.
   These boids have a detection radius, as well as a view angle that they can see.
-  The boids use 3 "tenants" to choose how it moves and steers to immitate the flocking movement These three tenants include:
+  The boids use 3 "tenants" to choose how it moves and steers to immitate the flocking movement.
+  These three tenants include:
     - Separation
     - Cohesion